 Piercing expert Maria Tash, widely worn by celebrities and members of the fashion community, has her own parlour on the ground floor, while those who want a remodel for their home rather than their body can head up to homeware.
 Renowned for their unparalleled selection of rare finds, remarkable antiques and future-facing interior designers, the home department caters to even the most weird and wonderful visions.

 The men’s floor showcases emerging designers as well as British staples, and offers the modern man a Pandora’s box of clothing, footwear and accessories, from brands including Matthew Miller, Études Studio, Marni and Wood Wood.

 But for all its pomp and fizz, Liberty doesn’t take itself too seriously – there’s a genuine sense of whimsy in its approach to retail.
 Collaborations with world-renowned brands add Liberty flair to iconic and much-loved clothing and accessories, and the stores collaboration with Florence and the Machine singer Florence Welch last year garnered lots of notable fans.
 It also hosts Open Call workshops for entrepreneurs to pitch new products more easily than ever before.
 To take part artists, creators and designers need just upload a photo of their unique work to Instagram using #LibertyOpenCall for the chance to have it immortalised in iconic Liberty Fabric.
 Visitors can also have their moustache expertly trimmed and waxed at Ruffians barbers or their barnacles plucked off by expert chiropodists in the Margaret Dabbs Sole Spa.

 Unapologetically eccentric and truly innovative, Liberty is a London icon.

-Liberty is number 2 in our list of the 100 best shops in London.
+As featured in the 100 best shops in London